 Textile Fiber from the Himalayas

-Himalayan Wild Fibers manufactures and sells textile fiber extracted from a plant that grows wild, exclusively in the mountain forests of the Himalayas.
+Himalayan Wild Fibers manufactures and sells textile fiber extracted from a plant that grows wild in the mountain forests of the Himalayas.

 Our fair payment for raw material creates income for villagers who grow crops and keep animals on subsistence farms terraced into the steep terrain of the mountains.